gianniprocida/kafka-based-compensation-processing-system/README.md

 kubectl apply -f py-httpie-pod.yaml
 ```

-* To submit data to the `employee` topic, use the following command:
+* To submit data to the `employee` topic, log in to the pod `py-httpie` pod and use the following command:
 ```
-HTTP POST <ip-address-webservice-pod>:8088/api/compensation
+http post 10.1.0.22:8088/api/employee
 ```
-* To submit data to the `compensation` topic, use the following command:
+* To submit data to the `compensation` topic, log in to the pod `py-httpie` pod and use the following command:
 ```
-HTTP POST <ip-address-webservice-pod>:8088/api/compensation
+http post 10.1.0.22:8088/api/compensation
 ```

+Check the lof of the `webservice` pod and look for 201 response. that would mean that the messagess were successfully published to the topic.

 ## Run the consumer-compensation pod